Scalable-Complexity Steered Response Power Mapping based on Low-Rank and Sparse Interpolation: Simulations

 In both scenarios, a single source is placed in $512$ randomly selected locations, which are not restricted to be on the search grid.
 In the NF scenario, the random locations are restricted to be inside the volume spanned by the search grid.
 In the FF scenario, the distance of the source to the center of the microphone array is restricted to be at least $\SI{2}{m}$.

-Both female and male speech \cite{speechVCTK} are used as source signals.
-Diffuse babble noise \cite{habets2008generating, Dietzen2023} is added at varying SNRs of $\mathit{SNR} = \{6,\,0,\,-6, \,-12\}\SI{}{dB}$.
-The shoe-box rooms are simulated using the randomized image method \cite{desena15} at varying reverberation times $T_{60} = \{0,\,0.2,\,0.4, \,0.8\}\SI{}{s}$.
+{In each source location, speech of 3 female and 3 male speakers \cite{speechVCTK} of in total 241$\SI{}{s}$ is used as a source signal.} Diffuse babble noise \cite{habets2008generating, Dietzen2023} is added at varying SNRs of $\mathit{SNR} = \{12,\,6,\,0,\,-6, \,-12\}\SI{}{dB}$.
+The shoe-box rooms are simulated using the randomized image method \cite{desena15} at varying reverberation times $T_{60} = \{0,\,0.2,\,0.6\}\SI{}{s}$.
 Note that due to different geometries, the same reverberation time results in different direct-to-reverberant ratios (DRRs) and critical distances \cite{kuttruff14} across the two scenarios, with the NF scenario being more adversely affected as shown in Table \ref{tab:reverbparameters}.